Amaka-tech/Amaka-tech/README.md

 - I have completed several projects to enhance my data analytics and science skills.
 - I am currently working on a few projects that involve data cleaning, transformation and analysis.
 - I’m looking to engage in future collaborations with individuals, companies and organizations to solve their business needs by leveraging on data.
+- I’m open to a Data Analyst Role as I am always looking for a new opportunity to challenge myself.
 - How to reach me: [LinkedIn](https://www.linkedin.com/in/chiamaka-okonkwo42/)
 - Pronouns: She
 - ⚡ Fun fact: I love to play around with numbers.